jakommo/docker-beats-arm-builder/README.md

 docker build -t ${USER}/docker-beats-arm-builder .
 ```

-Once it's done, run the docker conatiner and pass in the version you want to build.
+Once it's done, run the docker container and pass in the version you want to build.
 ```
 docker run -it --rm -e "VERSION=6.2.3" -v $(pwd):/build ${USER}/docker-beats-arm-builder
 ```